-What to Know About Taking a Solo Cruise (From Someone That’s Done It)
+What to Know About Taking a Solo Cruise (From Someone That Does it All the Time)

 Maybe you’re someone who relishes some quiet time to decompress without other people around.
 Or perhaps you found a great deal on a cruise, but it means sailing when no one else is available to go with you.